The Acolyte (novel): Critical reception

 After the novel had been republished in the US in 1988 Kirkus Reviews wasn't overly impressed: "In The Acolyte (1972), a failed engineer and two German sisters devote themselves, body and soul, to the whims of an egotistical blind composer.
 The author uses great care in dissecting the minutest variations in their orgies of self-sacrifice, but she neglects to show what it is that draws them to destruction.
 All three are willing doormats from the start.
 As a result, there is a good deal of truth in Astley's observations but very little interest.
 Nor are matters helped any by an ostentatiously prickly style."

 Writing in an overview of Astley's work in 2010 Megha Trivedi stated: "The novel carries human element of love, the frustration of Paul Vesper and his brutal reaction against the selfishness of Holberg.
 The Acolyte highlights the never ending personal, spiritual and artistic desires of human beings."

+Toni Jordan, writing in The Guardian in 2019, sees The Acolyte as being "about art...genius...fear...self-consciousness and the folly of pomposity", and she celebrates "the sheer vivacity of the language", and aspects of the plot that are "darkly hilarious and cutting".

+Lisa Hill, in ANZ Lit Lovers, in 2009 describes the novel as "witty, intelligent", "a treasure", but also "bitter and cynical" and "wickedly funny", with "moments of poignant empathy for...disability".

+As a reviewer for The Canberra Times, Marian Eldridge (1972) - presenting the earliest of these reviews - asks an obvious question which was no doubt uppermost in Astley's own mind, that is: "To what extent is genius entitled to special rights and privileges?"
+Describing complex relational aspects of Holberg's "victims", Eldridge suggests: "For some, then, liberation is a form of self-destruction".
+She criticises Astley's writing style, however, as "contrived and self-conscious", and "lack[ing] the sensuous pleasure of the best of prose", saying that: "In a novel about exploitation and manipulation, one should not be conscious of the author pulling strings".

+Publishing history

+After its original publication by Angus and Robertson in 1972,the novel was published as follows: